-We've shown "equity" in quotation marks to highlight the observation that this tranche is technically and legally not the equity of the SPV.
+We've designated "equity" in quotation marks to highlight the observation that this tranche is technically and legally not the equity of the SPV.
 Rather, various structures label and define this bottom tranche as "subordinated notes," "income notes," or "preference shares."
 Choices for SPV incorporation, domicile, and structure seek to achieve exemptions from tax withholding and consolidation of assets with the sponsor or any investor.
-Hence, a charitable trust typically owns the legal equity of the SPV, and all residual cash flows remain at the level of the subordinated notes (or income notes or preference shares, as the case may be).
+Hence, a charitable trust typically owns the legal equity of the SPV and all residual cash flows remain at the level of the subordinated notes (or income notes or preference shares, as the case may be).4

-Henceforth, we drop the quotation marks from "equity" to designate this bottom tranche.
+Henceforth we drop the quotation marks from "equity" to designate this bottom tranche.
 In an economic and investing sense, this tranche is equity in that, ultimately, it receives all interest and principal proceeds from the assets beyond the funds necessary to pay obligations to debt tranches and other fees.
-Similar to debt and equity investments of a corporate entity, the CLO debt holder has no claim to payments in excess of stated interest and principal, whereas the equity investor has much wider variability of potential return.